BirdeeHub/lze/README.md

 Handlers can achieve all the same things, but in a different way.
 Possibly more, but I am not sure.

-> Why does the readme still say it is a dead simple library?
+> Why does the readme say it is a dead simple library?

 The core of `lze` is simply a read-only table.
 You queue up a plugin, a handler loads it when you tell it to,